igniteflow/poolbot-server/README.md

 ```
   mkvirtualenv poolbot-server
-  pip install nodeenv
-  nodeenv -p --prebuilt
   npm install
-  gulp  # transpiles JSX -> JS
-  ./src/manage.py collectstatic
+  make build
 ```

 To finish the leaderboard config run `cp src/app/extra_settings.py.base src/app/extra_settings.py` and add the IPs granted access to AUTHORISED_LEADERBOARD_IPS.
 The reason for IP whitelisting is that the leaderboard is designed to be used on a public computer where user level authentication would be a security issue.

+## Running the server

+  ./manage.py runserver